Easily diversify your portfolio with this guide on how to buy foreign stocks.

-While you can trade shares in Australia, the global market is just a click away with plenty of options for the enterprising investor.
-One of the biggest misconceptions standing between Australians and this global market is the idea that it’s hard to access and that it’s only for experts.
-In truth, the global market is a lot like anywhere else, and trading there isn’t that difficult once you know how.
+While you can trade shares in Australia, the global market is just a click away with plenty of options for new and experienced investors.
+The global share market is a lot like anywhere else, and trading there isn’t that difficult once you know how.

 Trade international shares with one of these brokers